Equitable/trump/docs/source/usage.rst

    #If Google's feed has a problem, try Quandl's backup
    #If all else fails, use Yahoo's data...

+   # 'Close' is stored in the GoogleFinanceFT Template
+   TSLA.add_feed(GoogleFinanceFT("TSLA"))

+   TSLA.add_feed(QuandlFT("GOOG/NASDAQ_TSLA", fieldname='Close'))

-   TSLA.add_feed(GoogleFinanceFT("TSLA")) # 'Close' is stored in the GoogleFinanceFT Template TSLA.add_feed(QuandlFT("GOOG/NASDAQ_TSLA",fieldname='Close')) TSLA.add_feed(YahooFinanceFT("TSLA"))  # 'Close' is stored in the YahooFinanceFT Template
+   # 'Close' is stored in the YahooFinanceFT Template
+   TSLA.add_feed(YahooFinanceFT("TSLA"))

    #All three are downloaded, with every cache instruction
    TSLA.cache()

-   # In the end, you're left with one clean pandas Series representing TSLA's closing
+   # In the end, the result is one clean pandas Series representing
-   # price, with source, munging, and validity parameters all stored persistently for future
+   # TSLA's closing price, with source, munging, and validity parameters
+   # all stored persistently for future
    # re-caching.

    print TSLA.df.tail()